-These laws have common characteristics.
-In general, they:
+In general, these laws have several common characteristics.
+They:

-- Prohibit all trade in timber and wood products that are illegally sourced - Require importers or other designated entity to declare the origin and species name of all wood contained in their products - Require due diligence or due care - Establish penalties for violation of the law
+- Prohibit all trade in Timber and wood products that are illegally sourced - Require Importers or other designated Entity to declare the origin and species name of all wood contained in their products - Require Due Diligence or Due Care - Establish penalties for violation of the law

 These laws can apply to every person and company involved in the interstate and international commerce of wood products.
-Manufacturers, importers, distributors, retailers, contractors and even individuals must comply with these new rules of business.
-It is important to note that the Lacey Act and the E.U.
-Timber Regulation provide some enforcement relief for persons and companies who exercise "due care" in verifying that wood is legally harvested.
+Manufacturers, Importers, Distributors, Retailers, contractors and even individuals must comply with these new rules of business.
+It is important to note that the Lacey Act and other global Timber Regulations such as the EUTR and UKTR provide some enforcement relief for persons and companies who exercise Due Care in verifying that wood is legally harvested.